qojigedou/Business-Center-Web-Page/README.md

 # Business Center - static website

-Simple static website created with HTML, CSS and JavaScript
+A simple static website created with HTML, CSS, and JavaScript

 ## Table of Contents